figure002/setlyze/source/index.rst

 =========================================

-The purpose of SETLyze is to provide the people involved with the SETL project (mostly biologists) an easy and fast way of getting useful information from the data stored in the SETL database.
+The purpose of SETLyze is to provide the people involved with the SETL project (mainly biologists) an easy and fast way of getting useful information from the data stored in the SETL database.
 The database was created so certain analysis could be done which would provide more insight in a set of biological questions.
 The application should be capable of giving answer